-- 1. Stoke-on-Trent City Council is the data controller, as defined in section 1(1) of the Data Protection Act 1998 (the 'Act'), in respect of the processing of personal data by Stoke-on-Trent City Council and is referred to in this notice as the 'data controller'. - 2.
-The Act came into force on 1 March 2000 and repealed the Data Protection Act 1984 (the '1984 Act').
+- To: Chief Constable of Leicestershire Police - of: St Johns, Enderby, Leicester, LE19 2BX - 1.
+The Chief Constable of Leicestershire Police is the data controller, as defined in section 1(1) of the Data Protection Act 1998 (the "Act"), in respect of the processing of personal data by the Chief Constable of Leicestershire Police and is referred to in this notice as the "data controller". - 2.
+The Act came into force on 1 March 2000 and repealed the Data Protection Act 1984 (the "1984 Act").
 By virtue of section 6(1) of the Act, the office of the Data Protection Registrar originally established by section 3(1)(a) of the 1984 Act became known as the Data Protection Commissioner.
-From 30 January 2001, by virtue of section 18(1) of the Freedom of Information Act 2000, the Data Protection Commissioner became known instead as the Information Commissioner (the 'Commissioner'). - 3.
-The Commissioner was informed of an incident in which a number of emails containing sensitive personal data, as defined by section 2 of the Act, were sent in error to an incorrect email address.
-The emails related to a child-protection case and were intended for the barrister instructed by the data controller; however, the email address was incorrectly copied and the emails were sent unprotected over the open Internet.
-The address to which they were sent has been confirmed as a valid, live email account, and the data controller has been unable to establish if the emails were read or further disseminated. - 4.
-The transmission of emails containing sensitive personal data in an unmarked and unprotected manner is contrary to the data controller's internal policies on protective marking and use of email.
-The data controller was aware that employees in the legal team regularly sent such emails in contravention of these policies, yet it took no action to prevent this or to train employees in the correct procedures.
+From 30 January 2001, by virtue of section 18(1) of the Freedom of Information Act 2000 the Data Protection Commissioner became known instead as the Information Commissioner (the "Commissioner"). - 3.
+The data controller was taking part in a regional collaboration project involving four other police forces which was known as the East Midlands Collaboration Unit ("EMCU").
+On 14 August 2010, there was a burglary at the building used by EMCU and eight laptop computers belonging to officers who had been seconded to EMCU were stolen.
+The laptop computers had not been put away in the lockable containers that were available on site and two of the laptop computers were unencrypted.
+The laptop computers held (among other things) sensitive personal data including prison records and offender details relating to approximately 4,500 individuals. - 4.
+The Commissioner understands that the data controller did not carry out a risk assessment before they joined EMCU, simply relying on the security measures taken by Nottinghamshire Police ("NP").
+However, NP's security policy did not specify that laptop computers must be encrypted and made no provision for locking them up in containers when they were not being used.
+Further, the data controller did not monitor the officers in this regard whilst they were on secondment.

-- 5. Early in 2010, following the loss of an unencrypted USB stick containing sensitive personal data relating to childcare cases, the data controller signed an undertaking with the Commissioner, in which it agreed (among other things) to make its employees aware of its policies and procedures with regard to the use of personal data and to provide them with relevant training.
-Following this undertaking, training was provided, but only to the particular team involved in the incident. - 6.
-The Commissioner has considered the data controller's compliance with the provisions of the Act in light of these matters. - 7.
-Section 4(4) of the Act provides that, subject to section 27(1) of the Act, it is the duty of a data controller to comply with the data protection principles in relation to all personal data with respect to which it is the data controller.
-The relevant provision of the Act is the Seventh Data Protection Principle. - 8.
-The Seventh Data Protection Principle provides at Part I of Schedule 1 to the Act that:
+- 5. The Commissioner has considered a report and recommendations on the data protection issues arising out of the security incident referred to in paragraph 3 above and further considered the data controller's compliance with the provisions of the Act in light of these matters. - 6.
+Section 4(4) of the Act provides that, subject to Section 27(1) of the Act, it is the duty of a data controller to comply with the data protection principles in relation to all personal data with respect to which he is the data controller.
+The relevant provision of the Act is the Seventh Data Protection Principle. - 7.
+The Seventh Data Protection Principle provides at Part 1 of Schedule 1 to the Act that: